cocrawler/cocrawler/README.md

 ## Status

 CoCrawler is pre-release, with major restructuring going on.
+It is currently able to crawl at around 170 megabits / 170 pages/sec on a 4 core machine.

 ![Screenshot](https://cloud.githubusercontent.com/assets/2142266/19621581/92e83044-9849-11e6-825d-66b674cc59f0.png)